 Electronic government has become an important issue in Indonesia's bureaucratic reform.
 Aside from the big-bang decentralization policy, e-govt has endorsed national concerns because of the lower public trust in bureaucracy, government officials' low performance, and the rigid manual procedures on public services.
 Electronic government is a vital source of the new-Indonesia era after being trapped in a 32-year authoritarian regime, especially combating three CCN, corruption-collusion-nepotism on public administration (Huda & Yunas, 2016; Napitupulu, 2017b).
 Increasing government officials or bureaucracy accountability through enacting reform regulation series will take time and is supposedly not adequate for sudden bureaucratic reform that is sluggish.
 Also, the benefits of information-communication technology contribute to and stimulate good Governance (Basu, 2011;Aritonang, 2017).
 Injecting ICTs into the government's work will give a significant share of its processes and lead to better administration through increasing transparency (Srivastava, 2015), efficiency (Masyhur, 2017), and strengthening public trust as a final goal (Dharma, 2015; Napitupulu, 2016).

-President decree in 2003 was the first milestone of the e-government initiative in Indonesia.
+President’s decree number 3 year 2003 was the first milestone of the e-government initiative in Indonesia.
 It was adopted at local levels with the presence of their official websites.
 It was impressive since the number of local governments is around five hundred, with different geographical landscapes and wide social and economic gaps.
 Although the Central government ensures and monitors subnational e-govt by creating awards and guidance to pull it up (Napitupulu, 2017a), the result varies.
-Some local governments are leading but are mostly stuck at the bored virtual information.
+Some local governments are leading but are mostly stuck at the boring virtual information.
 Most local governments are stagnant in the initial phase of adopting ICT (Sosiawan, 2017).
 In fact, E-government in Indonesia running slowly (Prahono & Elidjen, 2015;Syamsuddin, 2011;Rokhman, 2013;Hermana & Silfianti, 2011).

 The end of the authoritarian regime also changed the perspective on subnational authority and local government initiatives.
 Jakarta, as the capital city, emphasizes ICT- the backbone of administration.
 ICT yet widely used by Jakarta to get a new shape Jakarta's capabilities and capacities.